alephium/ralph-security-checklist/README.md

 ## Maths

+- [ ] Token amounts are dealt with the right units
 - [ ] Is the calculation even correct ?
 - [ ] Is there precision lost ? (especially for year/month/day calculation)
 - [ ] Always * before /